Defence and deterrence are only half the story, Wolfgang Ischinger tells journalists at Hertie School.

 Ischinger would like to see more vibrant exchange between Russia and NATO countries, for example by expanding funding for students, researchers or professors.
 “The more exchange we have, the harder it will be for propagandists, especially those in Moscow who have nothing better to do than to poison our political debate, to spread their propaganda,” he said.

-The new Centre for International Security Policy (CISP) will open its doors at the Hertie School of Governance in the autumn.
+The new Centre for International Security Policy (CISP) will open its doors at the Hertie School in the autumn.
 Ischinger says he hopes that in addition to research, this will also be a relevant center for dialogue between practitioners – from government, foundations, the media and other think tanks.

 Regarding the EU referendum in the UK, Ischinger said that from the viewpoint of security policy, it would be better if the UK stayed in the European Union.
 “I hope that this difficult crisis that the British leadership has created for its own country, that this, insofar as possible, is like a passing thunderstorm and does not do lasting damage.”